mrcaptaina/MyFirstGit/README.md

 # MyFirstGit
-The first git of mine
+The first git of mine.
+Andrew Weeks,
+Leicester UK.